Fr1cky/Fr1cky/README.md

 #                       Hey There.

-#  we   are   getting  there.
+#  Am   are   getting  there  soon.

 <!--
 **Fr1cky/Fr1cky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.